 It is very important that the problem (actual research question) is clearly formulated.
-The possible application or value of your research and expected results can be highlighted here.
+The possible application or value of the research and expected results can be highlighted here.

-If your research is part of a larger, multidisciplinary project, you should indicate what part your own research will play in the larger project.
+If the research is part of a larger, multidisciplinary project, the candidate should indicate what part his or her own research will play in the larger project.

-2.5 Aims, objectives and/or purpose of the study
+2.6 Aims, objectives and/or purpose of the study (compulsory)

 A statement of the aims of the study, which may contain references to general or specific objectives.
 Indicate the reason(s) for selecting the research topic and what the research is intended to achieve.
-In the case of doctoral studies, the intended contribution to expanding the body of knowledge must be clearly stated.

 With empirical investigations (based on observation or experiment) the general aims usually refer to the direction the research is likely to go in addressing he research question.
 This direction should be mapped out, based upon one's initial understanding of the challenges set by the research question and the preliminary literature review, as well as the preliminary ideas on the route that is likely to be followed.
-Specific aims are formulated especially to Guide the actual investigations that will be conducted.
+Specific aims are formulated especially to guide the actual investigations that will be conducted.